informXR/iXRLibForUnity/README.md

 **Parameters:**
 - `userId` (string): The User ID used during authentication (setting this with trigger re-authentication).

+## How-To

+### Debug Window
+This feature routes all debug messages to a window within the VR space.
+To use this feature, simply drag the DebugCanvas Prefab from 'iXRLib for Unity'/Assets/Prefabs, to whatever object in the scene you want this window attached to (i.e. Left Controller).

 ## FAQ

 ### Q: How do I retrieve my Application ID and Authorization Secret?